braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/overview.md

 ## Frequently asked questions

-{% details What gets synced with Braze Data Transformation? %}
+### What gets synced with Braze Data Transformation?

 Any data the external platform makes available in a webhook can be synced to Braze.
 The more an external platform sends via webhooks, the more options for choosing what gets synced.
-{% enddetails %}

-{% details I’m a marketer.
-Do I need developer resources to use Braze Data Transformation? %}
+### I’m a marketer.
+Do I need developer resources to use Braze Data Transformation?

 While we would love for developers to use this feature as well, you don’t need to be one to use this!
 Marketers can also successfully set up transformations without developer resources.
-{% enddetails %}

-{% details Can I still use Braze Data Transformation if my external platform only gives an email address as an identifier? %}
+### Can I still use Braze Data Transformation if my external platform only gives an email address as an identifier?

 Yes.
 Early access users of Braze Data Transformation will also be granted early access to the [`/users/track` endpoint]({{site.baseurl}}/api/endpoints/user_data/post_user_track/#example-request-for-updating-a-user-profile-by-email-address) to update a user profile by email address.

 Use `email` as your identifier property in the transformation code instead of `external_id` or `braze_id`.
 The example [transformation code](#example-transformation-code) uses this functionality.